Fairview Texas Temple: Design and architecture

 The planned temple combines a contemporary architectural style with traditional elements characteristic of Latter-day Saint design.
-The design was created under the direction of the church’s temple department and was released in a rendering on February 26, 2024.
+The design was created under the direction of the church's temple department and was released in a rendering on February 26, 2024.

 The temple is planned for an 8.16-acre (3.30 ha) plot located on the southeast corner of Stacy Road and Meandering Way in Fairview, near the border with Allen.
 The site is adjacent to an existing meetinghouse and surrounded by residential neighborhoods, with proximity to commercial developments and major transportation routes.
 Landscaping around the temple is expected to include flower beds, ornamental shrubs, and 180 trees to create an environment consistent with other church temple grounds.

 The temple is expected to be a one-story structure, as revised in March 2025, with a projected area of approximately 30,000 square feet.
 It is anticipated the building will have a rectangular base with vertical emphasis from its central tower and tall, narrow windows.
 A gold-colored spire coming up from a square tower over the main entrance is expected, reaching a total height of up to 120 feet, including both the steeple and the structure below.
 The original two-story proposal featured a much taller spire at 173 feet, but community feedback led to this significant height reduction.

 The temple is expected to include soft nighttime illumination, designed to highlight the architectural lines and spire while minimizing light pollution.
-Lighting concerns were raised during planning hearings, and church representatives stated the temple would comply with Fairview’s requirements for directional lighting and brightness limits.
+Lighting concerns were raised during planning hearings, and church representatives stated the temple would comply with Fairview's requirements for directional lighting and brightness limits.
 The spire lighting is intended to be subtle, contributing to the sacred ambiance without overwhelming the surrounding neighborhood.

-In a May 2024 public meeting, church representatives explained that every element of the temple’s design has religious significance, and that the structure is meant to be both spiritually inspiring and respectful of the local environment.
+In a May 2024 public meeting, church representatives explained that every element of the temple's design has religious significance, and that the structure is meant to be both spiritually inspiring and respectful of the local environment.

+Groundbreaking

+A private groundbreaking ceremony took place on February 21, 2026.
+Construction is now in progress.